Each graduate program will have specific admissions requirements in addition to the general requirements listed below.

 International Graduate Application Checklist

 All transcripts from non-U.S. institutions must also be submitted for an academic credential evaluation to obtain equivalency information regarding courses, credits, grades and degrees earned.
-For most programs, a general or document-by-document report with GPA is sufficient.
+For most programs, a course-by-course report including U.S. equivalent grades and GPA is required.
 Most services require that the transcript be accompanied by an English translation.
 It is the responsibility of the applicant to make arrangements for the evaluation.
 Please note that each company may have different requirements regarding document submission.
 An official copy of the completed evaluation should be mailed from the company directly to Shenandoah University.
-For convenience several companies who evaluate international credentials are noted below, but a complete list of qualified companies may be found at www.naces.org/.
+For convenience, several companies who evaluate international credentials are noted below, but a complete list of qualified companies may be found at www.naces.org.

 Educational Credential Evaluators, Inc.(ECE)